 - Packers.com will provide biographical information on each Packers pick as it happens, with additional coverage by the Packers.com writers.

-- Conference calls featuring General Manager Brian Gutekunst, Head Coach Matt LaFleur and members of the personnel and scouting staff will be carried live on packers.com, as well as the team's official Facebook and Twitter accounts.
+- Zoom calls featuring General Manager Brian Gutekunst, Head Coach Matt LaFleur and members of the personnel and scouting staff will be carried live on packers.com, as well as the team's official Facebook and Twitter accounts.
 They will also stream on YouTube, the mobile app and the connected TV app (Apple TV, Roku, Amazon Fire TV).
-All conference calls will also be posted on the site for later viewing.
+All Zoom calls will also be posted on the site for later viewing.